Back to: C#.NET Tutorials For Beginners and Professionals

 Var Keyword in C# with Examples

 In this article, I am going to discuss Var Keyword in C# with Examples.
 Please read our previous article where we discussed Dynamic Type in C# with Examples.
-In C# 3.0, the var keyword has been introduced to declare the implicitly typed local variables without specifying an explicit type.
-The type of local variables will automatically determine by the compiler based on the right-side value of the initialization statement.
 At the end of this article, you will understand the need and use of the var keyword in C#.

 Var Keyword in C#:

-When we declare a simple data type like int x = 10; then it is called an Explicit Declaration of data type.
-In other words, we can say that it is a direct declaration of data type.
-Here, we are actually specifying the data type we are interested in.
-And this is the most common way of defining a dot net type.
+When we declare a variable by using a simple data type like int x = 10; then it is called an Explicit Declaration of data type.
+In other words, we can say that it is a Direct Declaration of data type.
+Here, we are actually specifying the data type we are interested in i.e. int.
+And this is the most common way of defining a data type.
 For a better understanding, please have a look at the below example.

 Now, let us try to understand, what happens when we start using the var keyword.
-So, when we define a data type using the var keyword such as var x = 10; then we are actually defining the data type indirectly or implicitly.
-In other words. when we use the var keyword, the compiler looks at the data which is present on the right-hand side and creates the appropriate data type during the compilation time.
+So, when we define a data type using the var keyword such as var x = 10; then we are actually defining the data type Indirectly or Implicitly.
+In other words, when we use the var keyword, the compiler looks at the data which is present on the right-hand side and creates the appropriate data type based on the assigned value during the compilation time.
 For a better understanding, please have a look at the below image.
-In this case, the value 10 represents the int data type and hence the var keyword replace with int during the compilation time.
+In this case, the value 10 represents the integer number and hence the var keyword replaces with int during the compilation time.

 What is Var in C#?

-Var keyword in C# is an implicit way or you can say an indirect way of defining data type.
-In simple words, when we use the var keyword, then by looking at the data on the right-hand side, the left-hand-side data type will be defined by the compiler during the generation of IL (Intermediate Language) code i.e. at the time of compilation.
+Var keyword is an implicit way or you can say an indirect way of defining data type.
+In simple words, when we use the var keyword to define the data type, then by looking at the data on the right-hand side of the assignment statement, the left-hand-side data type will be defined by the compiler during the generation of IL (Intermediate Language) code i.e. at the time of compilation.

 Example to understand var keyword in C#: